 Conventional Commits & Versioning

 Versioning is handled automatically by release-please-action based on Conventional Commits.
-Every commit to the main branch should follow the Conventional Commits convention.
+Every commit to the main or develop branch should follow the Conventional Commits convention.
 Following are some examples; these can be combined in a single commit message (separated by empty lines), or you can have commit messages describing just a single fix or feature.

 chore: Won't show up in changelog